Kyrie Irving: 2018–2019: All-NBA Second Team selection

-In the Celtics' season opener on October 16, Irving played in his first game since March and had seven points and seven assists in a 105–87 win over the Philadelphia 76ers.
-He missed his first nine attempts from the field and did not score until finally connecting on a pair of free throws early in the third quarter.
-On October 30, after averaging 14 points through the first six games, Irving scored 31 points in a 108–105 win over the Detroit Pistons.
-On November 8, he scored 18 of his then-season-high 39 points in the fourth quarter and overtime of the Celtics' 116–109 win over the Phoenix Suns.
-On November 16, he recorded a season-high 43 points and 11 assists in a 123–116 overtime win over the Toronto Raptors.
-It marked his first ever game scoring at least 40 points with 10 or more assists, and became the first Celtics player to do so since Antoine Walker in 2001.
-On December 12, he scored 38 points in a 130–125 overtime win over the Washington Wizards.
+In the Celtics' season opener on October 16, Irving played in his first game since March and had seven points and seven assists in a 105–87 victory over the Philadelphia 76ers.
+Irving missed his first nine attempts from the field and did not score until finally connecting on a pair of free throws early in the third quarter.
+On October 30, after averaging 14 points through the first six games, he scored 31 points in a 108–105 victory over the Detroit Pistons.
+On November 8, Irving scored 18 of his then-season-high 39 points in the fourth quarter and overtime of the Celtics' 116–109 victory over the Phoenix Suns.
+On November 16, he recorded a season-high 43 points and 11 assists in a 123–116 overtime victory over the Toronto Raptors.
+It marked Irving's first ever game scoring at least 40 points with 10 or more assists, and became the first Celtics player to do so since Antoine Walker in 2001.
+On December 12, Irving scored 38 points in a 130–125 overtime victory over the Washington Wizards.
 On December 25, he recorded 40 points and 10 rebounds in a 121–114 overtime win over the 76ers.
 On December 29, he scored 22 of his 26 points in the second half of the Celtics' 112–103 win over the Memphis Grizzlies.
-His 13 assists matched his season best and was one short of his career high.
-On January 16, he recorded 27 points and a career-high 18 assists in a 117–108 win over the Raptors.
+Irving's 13 assists matched his season best and was one short of his career high.
+On January 16, 2019, Irving recorded 27 points and a career-high 18 assists in a 117–108 victory over the Raptors.